dylancraven/blogdown_site/content/_index.md

   {{< figure src="/img/VelodelaNovia.png" link="/img/VelodelaNovia.png" caption="Radal Siete Tazas"  >}}
 {{< /gallery >}}

 We explore drivers of temporal and spatial patterns of biodiversity and biodiversity change and their consequences, mostly in grassland and forest ecosystems.
-We are based in Chile, whose unique geography and climate provide a compelling template to address the following [questions]({{< ref "/page/research" >}}), using an array of approaches, principally functional biogeography and ecology and synthesis (meta-analysis and systematic reviews):
+We are based in Chile, whose unique geography and climate provide a compelling template to address the following [questions]({{< ref "/page/research" >}}) using an array of approaches, principally functional biogeography, ecology, and synthesis:

-**i) How do ecological and historical drivers jointly shape biodiversity patterns?**
+**i) How do ecological and historical drivers shape biodiversity patterns?**

 **ii) How does biodiversity mediate ecosystem processes to global change drivers across temporal and spatial scales?**